hlubenow/miscellaneous_linux_scripts/makecrypt.pl/README.md

 - What will the filename of the container file be?
 Option "--containerfile" or "-cf".
 - To which directory will the contents of the container file be mounted?
 Option "--safedirectory" or "-sd".
 - What size will the container file have?
 Option "--containersize" or "-cs".
 The value is a number between 1 and 999.
-If this number means megabytes or gigabytes depends on the "--sizetype"-option (default: megabytes).
+The meaning of this number (megabytes or gigabytes) depends on the "--sizetype"-option (default: megabytes).
 - What is the password to be used to access the safe?
 Option "--password" or "-pw".

 Passing values for these options is required.
 Passing other values is optional, because default values are set for them: